-- 11.1 Production and costs will be allocated according to 11 AAC 83.371 and any successor regulation.
+11.1 Production and costs will be allocated according to 11 AAC 83.371 and any successor regulation.
 The Unit Operator shall submit a proposed allocation plan, with supporting data, to the Commissioner for approval.
-The Commissioner may, in accordance with 11 AAC 83.371, revise the proposed allocation plan if it does not equitably allocate production and costs from the Reservoir.
+The Commissioner will, in his or her discretion, revise the proposed allocation plan if it does not equitably allocate production and costs from the Reservoir.
 The Commissioner will give the Unit Operator and Working Interest Owners reasonable notice and an opportunity to be heard before revising the Unit Operator's proposal.
 The allocation plan must be revised whenever a Participating Area is expanded or contracted.
 Within thirty days after approval by the Commissioner of any division of interest or allocation formula establishing or revising the Unit Tract Participation of any Unit Tract or Unit Tracts in a Participating Area, the Unit Operator shall submit revised Exhibits C and F to the Commissioner.
-The Unit Operator may submit a revised Exhibit F anytime, but any revisions to Exhibit F are not effective until approved by the Commissioner. - 11.2 The Working Interest Owners shall pay royalties for each Unit Tract in proportion to each Working Interest Owner's ownership in that Unit Tract.
-The amount of Unitized
+The Unit Operator may submit a revised Exhibit F anytime, but any revisions to Exhibit F are not effective until approved by the Commissioner.

-Substances allocated to each Unit Tract shall be deemed to have been produced from that Units Tract.
+11.2 The Working Interest Owners shall pay royalties for each Unit Tract in proportion to each Working Interest Owner's ownership in that Unit Tract.
+The amount of Unitized Substances allocated to each Unit Tract shall be deemed to have been produced from that Unit Tract.

-- Area Expense, and Unit Expense differently than described in Exhibits C, E and F. However, that allocation shall not be effective for determining royalty or net profit share payments.
-The Unit Operator shall submit any allocation which is different than the allocations required in Exhibit C, E or F to the Commissioner under 11 AAC 83.371(b) for the State's information within ten days of its effective date with a statement explaining the reason for the different allocation. - Substances unavoidably lost or used in the Unit Area for development and production in accordance with prudent industry practices.
+11.3 The Working Interest Owners may allocate Unitized Substances, Participating Area Expense, and Unit Expense differently than described in Exhibits C, E and F. However, that allocation shall not be effective for determining royalty or net profit share payments.
+The Unit Operator shall submit any allocation which is different than the allocations required in Exhibit C, E or F to the Commissioner under 11 AAC 83.371(b) for the State's information within ten days of its effective date with a statement explaining the reason for the different allocation.

+11.4 Royalties shall not be due or payable to the State for the portion of Unitized Substances unavoidably lost or used in the Unit Area for development and production in accordance with prudent industry practices.
 Gas that is flared for any reason other than safety purposes as allowed by the AOGCC shall not be deemed to be unavoidably lost, and the Working Interest Owners shall pay royalties for such flared gas as if it had been produced.
-This exemption does not apply to Unitized Substances that are sold, traded or assigned, including sales, transactions, or assignments among the Working Interest Owners. - 11.5 If a State Lease committed to this Agreement provides for a discovery royalty rate reduction for the first discovery of oil or gas, that Lease provision shall not apply to a well spudded after the Effective Date.
+This exemption does not apply to Unitized Substances that are sold, traded or assigned, including sales, transactions, or assignments among the Working Interest Owners.

+11.5 If a State Lease committed to this Agreement provides for a discovery royalty rate reduction for the first discovery of oil or gas, that Lease provision shall not apply to a well spudded after the Effective Date.